Lee Miller in Cornwall

 Lee Miller herself was in Cornwall too, for three weeks in 1937, a mere holiday but long enough to warrant what Roland Penrose called ‘a surrealist invasion’, and the inspiration of an exhibition at Falmouth Art Gallery a few years ago, The Surrealists in Cornwall, alongside an interesting booklet.
 For Miller was also there with friends and fellow surrealist poets, writers and painters including her husband-to-be, Roland Penrose, who invited her to England soon after meeting her in Paris.
 They went to stay at Lambe Creek, near Truro, in a cottage owned by Penrose’s brother.
 Other guests who came along were Leonora Carrington, Max Ernst, Man Ray, Ady Fidelin, Eileen Agar, Joseph Bard, Paul and Nusch Éluard.
 Visitors included Henry Moore and his wife; Édourd Mesens, Belgian surrealist poet and dealer; and Joseph Bard, writer.

-A scene in Lee, purported to have happened at Mougins, France (though I knew immediately it wasn’t filmed in Mougins, as I’ve stayed there; it was actually filmed in Dubrovnik), where Lee Miller lies across her friends Ady and Nusch (photo above, top left), and Roland Penrose takes a photo of them, was actually taken at Lambe Creek.
+A scene in Lee, purported to have happened at Mougins, France (though I knew immediately it wasn’t filmed in Mougins, as I’ve stayed there; it was actually filmed in Dubrovnik), where Lee Miller lies across her friends Ady and Nusch, and Roland Penrose takes a photo of them, was actually taken at Lambe Creek.

 A jolly time was apparently had by all.
 Eileen Agar wrote about it: ‘It was a delightful surrealist house party that July, with Roland taking the lead, ready to turn the slightest encounter into an orgy.
 I remember going off to watch Lee taking a bubble-bath, but there was not quite enough room in the tub for all of us…’

 Luckily, the cottage was quite secluded in the creek, with low hanging trees on the water’s edge, an ideal spot for the surrealist’s expression of freedom.
-There were boat trips to the Heron pub (still there) in Malpas, journeys to Falmouth (where Roland bought the figurehead, seen with Lee, in photo above), Loe Pool and Land’s End.
+There were boat trips to the Heron pub (still there) in Malpas, journeys to Falmouth (where Roland bought a figurehead, seen in a photo with Lee caressing it), Loe Pool and Land’s End.

 It’s not known how much great art was created, but life long friendships were formed, and intellectual and erotic fun was enjoyed.
 Europe was on the verge of changing forever.